Zharmakhan Tuyakbay: Chairman of the JSDP (2006–2019)

 On 26 April 2019, during the JSDP Congress, Tuyakbay announced his resignation as the chairman of the party.
 He endorsed Ermurat Bapi to succeed his role who was unanimously chosen by the party delegates.
 However on 6 September 2019, Bapi resigned from the post as the party chairman after a vote of no confidence.
 Tuyakbay called this decision a "dirty coup" and called upon the delegates to restore Bapi's position.

 Personal life

-Tuyakbay is married, has three children and nine grandchildren.
+Tuyakbay is married.
+He has three children and nine grandchildren.